nod-ai/SHARK-TestSuite/alt_e2eshark/README.md

  - e2e_testing/storage.py : contains helper functions and classes for managing the storage of tensors.
  - e2e_testing/test_configs/onnxconfig.py : defines the onnx frontend test config.
 Other configs (e.g. pytorch, tensorflow) should be created in sibling files.
  - onnx_tests/ : contains files that define OnnxModelInfo child classes, which customize model/input generation for various kinds of tests.
 Individual tests are also registered here together with their corresponding OnnxModelInfo child class.
- - dev_requirements.txt : `pip install -r dev_requirements.txt` to install additional packages if you are using local builds of torch-mlir and iree.
+ - base_requirements.txt : `pip install -r base_requirements.txt` installs necessary packages.
+Doesn't include torch-mlir or iree.
+If using local builds of torch-mlir or iree, this is the only pip requirements necessary.
- - requirements.txt : `pip install -r requirements.txt` to install packages for getting started immediately.
-This is mostly useful if you aren't trying to test local builds of IREE or torch-mlir.
+ - iree_requirements.txt : `pip install -r iree_requirements.txt` to install a nightly build of IREE (compiler and runtime).
+ - torch_mlir_requirements.txt : `pip install --no-deps -r torch_mlir_requirements.txt` to install a nightly build of torch_mlir.
+No deps is recommended since the torch/torchvision versions from base requirements sometimes don't line up with the selected torch_mlir package.

  - run.py : Run `python run.py --help` to learn about the script.
 This is the script to run tests.

  The logs are created as .log files in the test-run sub directory.
 Examine the logs to find and fix